nahandove/AmazingNumbers/README.txt

 numbers that satisfy any number of properties.
 If mutually exclusive properties are specified, or if the user enters unknown properties, they would be given detailed error messages (details see Note) and the program continues.
-The first number specifies the starting number (which may or may not filfill the specified properties), and the second number specifies how many numbers are to be generated.
-If a number does not satisfy the specified properties, the program continues until it finds the next number that satisfy the properties.
+The first number specifies the starting number (which may or may not fulfill the specified properties), and the second number specifies how many numbers are to be generated.
+If a number does not satisfy the specified properties, the program continues until it finds the next number that satisfies the properties.
 For example, if the user enters "5 5 square", the program would return properties for 9, 16, 25, 36, and 49, which are the next 5 square numbers after 5.
 Negative specifications, such as "5 5 -square -odd", generates the next 5 non-square, non-odd numbers, thus would return properties for 6,